Sample inductive reasoning tests - Free

 Here you can take our free logical tests to show you how they work in improving your score.

-Try a real Deductive-Logical reasoning test.
+Try a real Computational Thinking test from HiPo-i.
 Give it a go to see how a real test works!

 Free Practice Logical Reasoning Test 1